caroseuk/Fuse61-ElasticSearch/README.md

 <h4>Getting started...</h4>

 1. Clone this repo
-2. Build and install example into your local maven repo
+2. navigate to the fuse-fabric-mq-example root folder and execute the following command:
 `$ mvn clean install`
 4. Launch JBoss Fuse 6.1 ESB
 5. Run the installed Karaf installer using the following command within the console: